Osamaya/CoCounsel-AI-Assistant/README.md

 ### 1. Install uv (if not installed)
-Using powershell (don't use pip, because it won't add the route to the PATH causing more trouble) **Verify that you can execute scripts within powershel first, if not, use the command below* -Set-ExecutionPolicy RemoteSigned -Scope CurrentUser After this then you can run the following command -powershell -c "irm https://astral.sh/uv/install.ps1 | iex"
+Using powershell (don't use pip, because it won't add the route to the PATH causing more trouble) **Verify that you can execute scripts within powershel first, if not, use the command below** Set-ExecutionPolicy RemoteSigned -Scope CurrentUser After this then you can run the following command powershell -c "irm https://astral.sh/uv/install.ps1 | iex"

 ### 2. Create virtual environment
 uv venv